tanishq-1011/DEHN-AutoManual/README.md

 ## 🌟 About

 We are **Team Electabuzz** ⚡ bringing AI-powered innovation to the **Servus AI Hackathon**!
-Our mission: **Solve Challenge 1 with creativity, speed, and data-driven brilliance** 🏆📈.
+Our solution? **Automating user manual generation using state-of-the-art AI** 📚🤖.
+No more tedious documentation — we make it fast, smart, and effortless! ⚡💼

 ---

 ## 💥 Highlights

-✅ Fast-paced prototyping 🏃‍♂️💨
+✅ Automated, AI-driven documentation 📖⚡
-✅ Smart AI models 🤖🧠
+✅ State-of-the-art NLP models 🧠🚀
 ✅ Clean & modular code 📂✨
-✅ Teamwork that *sparks* ⚡
+✅ Teamwork that *sparks* ideas 🔥

 ---

 ## 🏁 Let’s Go!

-We’re here to code, compete, and conquer.
+We’re here to **code, innovate, and redefine user manuals**.
 **May the best AI win!** 🏅🔥

----